Associate Provost for Research and Scholarship

 In 2008, Houseknecht joined UNE as a founding faculty member in the College of Pharmacy.
 In this role, she served as course director in Pharmacology and an instructor in Pathophysiology.
 She also helped found the UNE International APPE program in collaboration with the faculty in Pharmacy at the University of Granada, Spain.
 Houseknecht’s teaching efforts were recognized by second year pharmacy students with the 2015 Teacher of the Year Award.
 In addition to her teaching and service efforts, Houseknecht also maintained a NIH-funded research program that provided research opportunities for pharmacy students.
 In 2015, Houseknecht joined the faculty of the UNE College of Osteopathic Medicine as a professor of Pharmacology, teaching in the first and second year medical curriculum.

-Houseknecht’s NIH-funded research program lies at the interface of neuroscience and endocrinology and metabolism and she is the author of over 50 peer-reviewed publications.
+Houseknecht’s NIH-funded research program lies at the interface of neuroscience, endocrinology and metabolism and she is the author of over 60 peer-reviewed publications.
 Whether studying drugs of abuse or psychiatric medications such as atypical antipsychotic medications, her research focuses on the pharmacology underlying mechanisms of action (efficacy) and mechanisms of adverse events (safety), with specific focus on medication-induced dysregulation of energy metabolism including diabetes.
-Current, funded projects in the laboratory include 1) elucidating the pharmacology underlying increased fracture rates and bone loss with antipsychotic medication treatment and 2) drug discovery efforts aimed at creating safer medications for the treatment of chronic pain.
+Current, funded projects in the laboratory include 1) elucidating the mechanisms associated with drug associated fracture rates and bone loss and 2) drug discovery efforts aimed at creating safer medications for the treatment of chronic pain.